 Who Needs Dangerous Goods Training?

-If you ship hazmat by air or vessel, you must comply with international standards like the IATA Dangerous Goods Regulations (DGR) and the IMDG Code.
-These international standards apply in addition to the US DOT's Hazardous Materials Regulations (HMR).
+Internationally, hazardous materials are referred to as "dangerous goods" or DG.
+If you ship hazmat/DG by air or vessel (even within the United States) you likely need to comply with international standards like the IATA Dangerous Goods Regulations (DGR) and the IMDG Code.

 When following these rules, in addition to meeting the US DOT training standard, hazmat employees must also be trained on the IATA and/or IMDG rules “to the extent such training addresses functions authorized by 49 CFR Part 171 Subpart C.” Essentially, if US shippers choose to ship under the international rules, they must be in compliance and trained on applicable sections of 49 CFR as well as the IATA DGR and/or IMDG Code.

 IATA training is required for all persons who transport dangerous goods according to IATA DGR 1.5.
 The IATA training rules officially are recommendatory for all but aircraft operator employees.
 However, most air carriers require compliance with the IATA DGR as a condition of accepting your shipments.

 IMDG training is required for all persons who transport dangerous goods according to IMDG Code 1.3.
 The IMDG training rules are recommendatory for shore-based personnel.
 However, vessel carriers often require compliance with them as a condition of accepting your shipments.

 Hazmat air shippers must comply with stricter employee training rules.
 The IATA DGR requires recurrent training at least every 24 months [IATA 18.104.22.168] This deadline is not enforced by US DOT, the world's largest air carriers (i.e., IATA members) can refuse your dangerous goods shipments if you have not received training within the previous 24 months.